Chart Color Schemes

 Infrastructure

-Highgate has strong levels of nearby infrastructure activity, ranking in the top 40% nationally
+Highgate has moderate levels of nearby infrastructure activity, ranking in the top 50% nationally

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified six projects likely to affect the area: Swan River Causeway Bridge, Perth Girls School Redevelopment, City of Vincent Local Planning Scheme No. 2 (LPS2), Mount Lawley/Highgate Precinct Guidelines, and Smith Street Build-to-Rent Project.
-The following list details those most relevant.
+Changes in local infrastructure significantly impact an area's performance.
+AreaSearch identified six projects that could affect this region.
+Notable projects include Swan River Causeway Bridge, Perth Girls School Redevelopment, City of Vincent Local Planning Scheme No. 2 (LPS2), Mount Lawley/Highgate Precinct Guidelines, and Smith Street Build-to-Rent Project.
+The following list details those most likely to be relevant.

 Professional plan users can use the search below to filter and access additional projects.